Reviews You Can Rely On

 The Estwing Sportsman's Axe 14" is a classic hatchet made of a single, solid piece of steel.
 Its ergonomically curved handle and impeccable balance make it easy to place the blade exactly where you want it.
 We've purchased it twice now for testing.
 Both blades arrived well-sharped and ready to work, covered by a sturdy nylon sheath that's made to attach to your belt.
 The hatchet slides out of the top of its holster, allowing you to pull it free with a single snap.
 The narrow, sharp, and dexterous blade excels at detailed work.
 It's one of the best we tested when it comes to slicing up kindling, clearing saplings, or limbing a downed tree.

 The steel handle is wrapped in lacquered leather that feels hard to hold when new.
 It's meant to break in over time, eventually molding to your hand and offering an improved grip.
-The second Sportsman's Axe we ordered also arrived with a very small chip in its sharp blade.
-It wasn't large enough to impact the hatchet's performance, but it is a good reminder that thin, sharp blades require care to maintain.
+The second Sportsman's Axe we ordered for testing also arrived with a very small chip in its sharp blade.
+It wasn't big enough to hinder performance, but it is a good reminder that thin, sharp blades require care to maintain.
 This axe is too small to split enough firewood for more than a single small blaze and can't cut down much more than a sapling.
-But, if you want to get the maximum value out of a small, sharp, and effective blade, we recommend this one.
+If you have a cabin to heat or plan to split firewood frequently, the Adler German Axes Long Splitter is the best tool for the job.
+But, if you are looking to get the most value out of a small, sharp, and effective blade, we recommend the Sportsman's Axe.

 axe - sharp, small, and durable, the estwing sportsman's axe is a stout...